-Baer was unable to understand whether the mammoth had been located on the icebergs/river ice heaped
+Baer was unable to understand how the mammoth came to be there.

-on the shore or whether it had melted out from an ice-wall covered with soil.
+it was in ice heaped up on the shore of a river, or it had melted from an ice-wall covered with soil.

 Alexander Theodor von Middendorff on postal stationery of USSR 1965